Tengku Muhammad Fauzi Tengku Ibrahim

-Tengku Muhammad Fauzi bin Tengku Ibrahim (born 30 January 1970) is a Malaysian military officer who currently serves as the 27th Deputy Chief of Malaysian Army since 6 September 2023.
-Prior to his appointment, he previously served as the Commander of the Western Field Command from April 2023 to September 2023.
+Tengku Muhammad Fauzi bin Tengku Ibrahim (born 30 January 1970) is a Malaysian military officer who currently serves as the 16th Joint Force Commander since January 2026.
+Prior to his appointment, he previously served as the 27th Deputy Chief of Malaysian Army from September 2023 to January 2026.

 Early life and education

 Tengku Muhammad Fauzi bin Tengku Ibrahim was born on 30 January 1970 in Kuala Terengganu.
 He received his secondary education at Dungun Science Secondary School, Terengganu.
 On 19 August 1988 he joined the Malaysian Armed Forces at the Royal Military College, Sungai Besi Camp before being selected to undergo Overseas Officer Cadet Training at the Officer Cadet School (OCS), Singapore Armed Forces Training Institute (SAFTI) in 1989.
 He is a graduate of the United States Army Command and General Staff College in Fort Leavenworth, Kansas, the Indonesian National Armed Forces Command and Staff College (SESKO TNI) in Bandung, Indonesia and the Royal College of Defence Studies (RCDS) in London.
 He is also an alumnus of Harvard Business School and has been involved in several international seminars such as the Pacific Armies Management Seminar (PAMS), Military Legal and Operation Seminar (MILOPS) and the Pacific Amphibious Leadership Symposium (PALS) and he has also attended the Asean Chief of Army Multilateral Meeting (ACAMM).